wb14123/blog/jekyll/_posts/2013-11-05-Server-Logic-of-Level-Based-Games.markdown

 ### Offline Part

 1. Get a package labeled as type 3.
-2. If no package labeled as type 3, get a package labeled type 4.
+2. If no package is labeled as type 3, get a package labeled as type 4.
 3. Use a offline worker to validate if the user is cheating.
 4. **Punish the user** if the user is cheating.
-Labele the package as type 5.
+Label the package as type 5.
 5. Label the package as type 6 otherwise.